kanbanyte/sepa/assessments/design.md

 	state "User Interface" as User
 	state "Hardware Interface" as Hardware
 	state "Other Robotics Systems" as OtherSystems
-	state "Waiting" as Wait
-	state "Human Operator" as Operator
 	state "Ubuntu Linux" as Ubuntu
 	state "Robotic Arm" as Robot